Richard Bell (American football): Early life

 He matriculated at the University of Nebraska.

-Football career
+Professional career

-Bell was drafted by the Pittsburgh Steelers in the twelfth round of the 1990 NFL Draft.
+Bell was selected by the Pittsburgh Steelers in the twelfth round of the 1990 NFL draft with the 319th overall pick.
 After appearing in eight games with the Steelers in 1990, he was left unprotected by the team under Plan B free agency and was signed by the Kansas City Chiefs.
 He was released by the Chiefs prior to the 1991 season.